How Long to Keep Your Business Records?

 What happens if I don't keep my records?

-Can I keep my records digitally?
+Can I keep my records abroad?

 Need help with your bookkeeping?